CU-Multi: A Dataset for Multi-Robot Collaborative Perception: The CU-Multi Dataset

 \subsection{LiDAR Annotation}

-None of the multi-robot datasets surveyed in this work provide ground-truth semantic annotations for LiDAR data, however, CoPeD~\cite{zhou2024coped} provided semantic labels for images.
-Generating such annotations at scale is resource-intensive and presents a significant barrier for dataset creation.
-To mitigate this, we adopt an automated two-stage labeling pipeline in the heart of \cite{zhou2024coped}.
-In the first stage, we apply zero-shot inference with CENet~\cite{cheng2022cenet}, a LiDAR range image-based semantic segmentation network, to produce scan-level semantic labels consistent with the SemanticKITTI taxonomy.
-In the second stage, we refine these predictions by exploiting the geospatial alignment described in Section~\ref{sec:gto_geospatial_alignment}, using ground-truth labeled OSM features to filter and improve label consistency.
+None of the multi-robot datasets surveyed in this work provide ground-truth semantic annotations for LiDAR data, although CoPeD~\cite{zhou2024coped} does include semantic labels for images.
+Generating LiDAR semantic annotations at scale is expensive and remains a major obstacle to building such datasets.
+To address this gap, we develop an automated labeling pipeline that combines accurate ground-truth odometry with open geospatial data, including the DEM and DSM described in Section~\ref{sec:gto_geospatial_alignment}, as well as OpenStreetMap (OSM) features (Fig.~\ref{fig:3d_semantics_aligned}).

+First, we use the DEM to identify which DSM points belong to the ground surface, complementing the limited class information available in the DSM itself.
+We then use semantic OSM features to label the DSM, producing a semantic DSM whose annotations are constrained by whether points correspond to ground-level regions or above-ground structures.
+Finally, we transfer these labels to each LiDAR scan by assigning to every LiDAR point the label of its nearest neighbor in the semantic DSM.
+This procedure is enabled by the globally aligned, accurate ground-truth odometry, which allows reliable registration between the sensor data and the geospatial priors.